|

 service, and a rabbi is not required.
 The heart of the

 service is the reading of a portion of the Torah.
+All Reform,

 and most Conservative synagogues have egalitarian